neilbalch/SimplePythonTutorial/Simple Calculator Tutorial.md

 ## Intro to Input

 In python, user input on the command line can be taken by using the command `input()`.
 Putting in a string (optional) as a paramter will give the user a prompt after which they can input text.
 This statement returns a string with the text the user typed, so it needs to be assigneed to a variable.
 This can be done in python like so, `myvar = input("Feed me data! ")`.
-Python is not a language with strongly wyped variables, which means that you do not have to define a type when you create a variable.
+Python is not a language with strongly typed variables, which means that you do not have to define a type when you create a variable.
 The interpreter will automatically assign the variable a type the first time it is instantiated with data.

 ## Getting input from the user for a calculation